Listening Ear Counselling & Consultancy Pte Ltd

 Primary vs. Secondary Infertility

-• Primary Infertility refers to the inability to conceive or carry a pregnancy to term for couples who have never had a child.
-This is the most common form of infertility, and it encompasses individuals who are unable to achieve a successful pregnancy from the start of their journey to conceive.
+: The inability to conceive or carry a pregnancy to term for couples who have never had a child.
+This is the most common form of infertility.

-• Secondary Infertility occurs when a couple has successfully conceived and given birth to one or more children in the past but is now unable to conceive again or carry a subsequent pregnancy to term.
-Although less common than primary infertility, secondary infertility can be just as emotionally and physically challenging.
+: When a couple has successfully conceived and given birth to one or more children in the past but is now unable to conceive again or carry a subsequent pregnancy to term.
+Although less common, it can be equally challenging emotionally and physically.

 Causes of Infertility

-Infertility can stem from various causes that may affect either the male or female partner, or sometimes both.
-Here’s an overview of some common factors:
+Infertility can stem from various factors that may affect either partner or both.

-• Ovulation Disorders: Conditions such as polycystic ovary syndrome (PCOS) or hormonal imbalances that disrupt ovulation.
+: Conditions like polycystic ovary syndrome (PCOS) or hormonal imbalances.

 Unexplained Infertility